Where are they now? Tottenham’s first starting XI of the Redknapp era

 He then moved to Lokomotiv Moscow in 2012 and stayed there until retiring in 2021, passing 100 caps for Croatia in that time.
 He is now the assistant manager for his national team.

 Replacing Ledley King in Spurs starting XI as Redknapp rotated his perennially-injured centre-halves, Woodgate will be fondly remembered for scoring the winning goal against Chelsea in the 2008 League Cup final.

-After ending his career with spells at Stoke and Middlesbrough, the 37-year-old worked as a scout for Liverpool before joining Steve Agnew’s backroom staff at the Riverside Stadium last term.
+After ending his career with spells at Stoke and Middlesbrough, the 37-year-old worked as a scout for Liverpool before rejoining Boro as a coach in 2017.

-Redknapp recently admitted he was interested in signing Assou-Ekotto for Birmingham, telling the Spurs Show podcast: “The only trouble is that he’s admitted he wants to be a pornstar.
+In May 2017, Redknapp admitted he was interested in signing Assou-Ekotto for Birmingham, telling the Spurs Show podcast: “The only trouble is that he’s admitted he wants to be a pornstar.
 Maybe I can get another year out of him before he decides to do that.

 “What a good player.
 He could well end up in the Birmingham colours next year, Benoit.”

 ‘Arry was sacked by Birmingham.
 We dread to think what Assou-Ekotto is up to.

 Redknapp’s first match in charge of Spurs saw possibly the highlight of Bentley’s career at the club, as the winger scored an outrageous volley from the edge of the centre-circle, admitting after the match that he “felt like Superman and could fly home.”

 But the former England international quickly fell out of favour at White Hart Lane and after a number of loan spells retired at the age of 29 having fallen out of love with the game.

 He now lives in Marbella, where he runs a group of restaurants and bars.